perfanalytics/pose2sim/README.md

 * Make sure you changed the `pose_model` and the `tracked_keypoint` in the [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo/S01_Empty_Session/Config.toml) file.

 ### With DeepLabCut:
 If you need to detect specific points on a human being, an animal, or an object, you can also train your own model with [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut).
+In this case, Pose2Sim is used as an alternative to [AniPose](https://github.com/lambdaloop/anipose), but it may yield better results since 3D reconstruction takes confidence into account (see [this article](https://doi.org/10.1080/21681163.2023.2292067)).
 1. Train your DeepLabCut model and run it on your images or videos (more instruction on their repository)
 2. Translate the h5 2D coordinates to json files (with `DLC_to_OpenPose.py` script, see [Utilities](#utilities)):
    ``` cmd